Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Facts and Statistics

 Baylor University Medical Center at Dallas (Baylor Dallas) is a nationally recognized faith based not-for-profit hospital that cares for more than 300,000 people each year.
 In 1903, the hospital opened with 25 beds; today it is a major patient care, teaching and research center for the Southwest.
-Baylor Dallas has 998 licensed beds and serves as the flagship hospital of Baylor Scott & White Health.
+Baylor Dallas has 998 licensed beds and serves as the flagship hospital of Baylor Scott & White Health--North Texas.

 Baylor Dallas is home to more than 20 specialty centers that are designed to treat a range of medical conditions.
 Following are highlights: